parhambt/MRI-brain-tumor-detection/README.EN.md

 ## usage GUI Aplication

-for using the exe appilcation you can easily download the latest release in github after downloading extract it and run the app_interface_5 and wait for a second and easily use it
+for using the exe appilcation you can easily download the latest release in github  and run the app_GUI_interface.exe and wait for a second and easily use it
 GUI Aplication does not need download any dependencies all of them is already exist in github release